huishenlab/biscuit/index.md

 ### Download Precompiled Binaries

 Precompiled binaries can be found on the [latest release page](https://github.com/huishenlab/biscuit/releases/latest) on GitHub.
-Currently, there are only precompiled binaries for the latest versions of Linux and macOS.
+Currently, there are only precompiled binaries for Linux and macOS.
+The macOS binary was compiled on an Intel CPU and will not work on an Apple silicone CPU.
 You can also download the binaries directly from the terminal using the following one-liner:

 On macOS,
 ```bash